-In this 2025 guide, we’ll walk you through installing, upgrading, and uninstalling Chrome Browser on Ubuntu 24.04, plus its standout features.
+In this guide, I’ll walk you through installing, upgrading, and uninstalling Chrome Browser on Ubuntu 24.04, along with highlighting its latest AI-driven capabilities.
 Let’s get started.

 How to install Chrome Browser on Ubuntu 24.04